Scary Movie: Plot

-Later that night, Ray and Brenda go to the movies to see Shakespeare in Love, where Ray is stabbed through his ear in a bathroom stall through a glory hole.
-Ghostface nearly murders Brenda, but angry movie patrons, weary of her obnoxious behavior in the theater, stab her to death to silence her, in revenge for spoiling several films.
+Later that night, Ray and Brenda go to the movies to see Shakespeare in Love, where he is stabbed through his ear in a bathroom stall through a glory hole.
+The killer chases Brenda, but angry movie patrons, weary of her talking during the film and her obnoxious behavior, stab her to death to silence her as revenge for spoiling several films.

-Meanwhile, Cindy is having a house party, hoping for safety in numbers.
-Her friend Tina is killed while getting beer from the garage.
-During the party, Cindy and Bobby go upstairs and have sex.
-Ghostface gets stoned with Shorty and his friends in the basement, but accidentally kills all but Shorty.

-After Cindy and Bobby have sex, Ghostface stabs Bobby and disappears.
-She gets a gun from a drawer and Bobby follows.
-Shorty comes up from the basement warning about Ghostface, but Bobby shoots him.
-Ray arrives on the scene, still alive, with a voice changer.
+Meanwhile, Cindy has a house party, hoping for safety in numbers.
+One of her friends, Tina, is killed while getting beer from the garage.
+During the party, Cindy finally decides to go upstairs with Bobby and have sex.
+The killer gets stoned with Shorty and his friends in the basement, but accidentally kills all but Shorty.
+The killer later stabs Bobby and disappears.
+Cindy gets a gun from a drawer and Bobby follows.
+Shorty comes up from the basement warning about the killer, but Bobby shoots him.
+Ray arrives on the scene, still alive and revealing himself as Bobby's partner.

 Bobby and Ray confront Cindy in the kitchen, announcing they will only kill her and her father, and that they are merely copying the real killer.
-Bobby admits to being gay and Ray's lover, while Ray denies it.
-The plan backfires when Ray stabs and kills Bobby out of anger because his favorite show, The Wayans Bros., has been canceled after five seasons without getting a final episode.
-Ghostface abruptly arrives, murdering Ray and fighting Cindy until she kicks him out a window, employing moves from The Matrix.
-However, Ghostface vanishes before the police arrive, to Cindy's dismay.
+Bobby shares that he resented Cindy for not consummating their relationship, making him sexually explore with Ray.
+He admits to being gay, while Ray denies it.
+The plan backfires when Ray stabs Bobby repeatedly out of anger because his favorite show, The Wayans Bros., has been canceled after five seasons without getting a final episode.
+The killer abruptly arrives and stabs Ray, so Cindy kicks him out a window, employing moves from The Matrix.
+However, the killer vanishes before the police arrive, to Cindy's dismay.

-At the police station, Cindy and the sheriff discover that Ghostface was not the man accidentally killed by the teens last year and now coming back for revenge.
-He was really Doofy who was faking his disability and has escaped with Gail Hailstorm after removing his disguise, similarly to the ending of The Usual Suspects.
-The sheriff and Cindy find his discarded backpack with his Ghostface mask and knife in the street, and Cindy begins screaming but is hit by a car.
+At the police station, Cindy and the sheriff discover the killer was Doofy and not David Keegan, the man whom Cindy and her friends accidentally killed a year earlier.
+He was faking his disability and has escaped with Gail Hailstorm after removing his disguise.
+Finding his discarded backpack with his Ghostface mask and knife in the street, Cindy begins screaming but is run over by a car as the sheriff walks away.